hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 ### Permissions

 Hide navigation for pages that the user doesn’t have permission to any aspect of CRUD.
 Show the user what permissions they’re missing if they hit a 403 error.
-Hide actions that a user doesn’t have appropriate permissions for if it does not impact a flow they do have permission for
+Hide actions that a user doesn’t have appropriate permissions for if it does not impact a flow they do have permission for.

 If the role **viewer** cannot **deploy a cluster**, they should not see the action